IBM/ibm-spectrum-scale-install-infra/roles/remote_mount/README.md

 - ``scale_remotemount_storage_pub_key_location_json:`` (Defaults to : "/tmp/storage_cluster_public_key_json.pub") **Client Cluster (Access) is downloading the pubkey as JSON from Owning cluster**
 - ``scale_remotemount_storage_pub_key_delete:`` (Default to: true) **delete both temporary pubkey after the connection have been established**

+-  ``scale_remotemount_storage_adminnodename: true `` (Default to: false) **Spectrum Scale uses the Deamon node name and the IP Attach to connect and run cluster traffic on.
+In most cases the admin network and deamon network is the same.
+In case you have different AdminNode address and DeamonNode address and for some reason you want to use admin network, then you can set the variable to true**

 Example Playbook's
 -------------------------------